BAHALLA/reactive-flux/README.md

 # reactive-flux
-#use reactive modules of spring to developpe a reactive application
+#use reactive modules of spring to develope a reactive application